SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 How can I prevent or delay getting type 2 diabetes?

-• Following a healthy eating plan.
+• Follow a healthy eating plan.
 It is important to reduce the amount of calories you eat and drink each day, so you can lose weight and keep it off.
 To do that, your diet should include smaller portions and less fat and sugar.
 You should also eat a variety of foods from each food group, including plenty of whole grains, fruits, and vegetables.
-It's also a good idea to limit red meat, and avoid processed meats.
+It's also a good idea to limit red meat and avoid processed meats.

 • Don't smoke.
 Smoking can contribute to insulin resistance, which can lead to type 2 diabetes.
 If you already smoke, try to quit.

-• Talk to your health care provider to see whether there is anything else you can do to delay or to prevent type 2 diabetes.
+• Talk to your provider to see whether there is anything else you can do to delay or to prevent type 2 diabetes.
 If you are at high risk, your provider may suggest that you take one of a few types of diabetes medicines.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases